bentruyman/broadcast/README.md

       timeout: Number # (defaults to Channel timeout)

     ChannelSet:
-      label: String # name of the channel set
+      title: String # name of the channel set
       slug: String # slug to be used in url to point to this channel set
       channels: [ConfiguredChannel] # list of configured channels